sergey-shandar/public/notes/fs/log2.md

 ## 2. Shift Right

+JavaScript has a function called `Math.log2`, which can only work with the `number` type.
+We can use this function if we convert our type to a number, but the JavaScript `number` type is a fixed size [double-precision floating-point number](https://en.wikipedia.org/wiki/Double-precision_floating-point_format), so we can only use numbers that are less than 2<sup>1023</sup>.

 This algorithm uses 3 phases:

 1. **Fast doubling:** Uses exponential steps to narrow down the range of the most significant bit.